 In 1983, President Ronald Reagan proposed the Strategic Defense Initiative, which would use ground- and space-based lasers, particle beams, missiles and other weapons to help protect the United States from attack by nuclear missiles.
 Critics derisively referred to it as "Star Wars."

 The defense system would have some parts of it based in space.
 One idea, according to Encyclopedia Britannica, was a laser system that could shoot down missiles before they reached their target.
 The proposal also called for surface-to-air missiles placed beside strategically important locations (such as intercontinental ballistic missile silos).
 The program led to the development of items such as the Extended Range Interceptor, which successfully caught a missile in-flight in testing in 1987.
 The U.S. Army also had a successful hit-to-kill on a target on the fourth try with a Minuteman missile, in 1984.

 The program was eventually abandoned.
-There were concerns that the program violated the anti-ballistic missile treaty that was part of the Strategic Arms Limitation Talks, according to the Cold War Museum.
+There were concerns that the program violated the anti-ballistic missile treaty that was part of the Strategic Arms Limitation Talks.
 Then there were budget cuts before any real progress was made.
 After $30 billion spent, no laser and mirror system was ever used.

 In 2007, shuttle Discovery launched Luke Skywalker's lightsaber into space to commemorate the 30th anniversary of the franchise.
 The ceremonies on the ground surrounding its handover to NASA included appearances by Chewbacca and Imperial stormtroopers.

 Close-up images of Saturn's moon Mimas revealed it looks similar to the Death Star, which had a distinctive circle on one side of its sphere shape.
 In real life, the moons that have these large circles are actually showing off the remnants of a large asteroid that smacked into the surface and left behind an enormous crater.